gabrielmcg/Docker-docs/ops/README.md

 <li class="li">Run the restore playbook
 <pre class="pre codeblock"><code>ansible-playbook -i vm_hosts restore.yml</code></pre>
+<p class="p">You may need to modify <code class="ph codeph">restore.yml</code> before you run it, depending on what optional components you have deployed.
+For example, if you have not deployed Splunk, you will need to comment out the line:</p>

+<pre class="pre codeblock"><code>- import_playbook: playbooks/splunk_uf.yml</code></pre>
+<p class="p">If not, you will get an error saying that Splunk components could not be restored when you run the playbook.</p>

 </li>

 <li class="li">If you are using the image scanning functionality in DTR, you will need to re-download the vulnerability database.